 In Excel 2003, Filtering and Sorting could be performed by cell values only.
 However, in recent versions of Excel, you can filter and sort by colour.
 This can be either the font colour or the cell background colour.

 Another useful improvement in Excel 2007 is the level of nesting that can be performed.
 Excel 2003 only allows 7 levels of nesting of functions, while Excel 2007 allows up to 64.
 Surely, even the most dedicated Excel user cannot possibly need more nesting levels than that!

 In Excel 2003, if a cell contained a long formula or text string, when the cell was selected, the view of the formula bar would block some of your spreadsheet, which could be inconvenient.
 However, Microsoft addressed this problem in Excel 2007, by introducing a resizeable formula bar, which extends in line with your cell contents.
 This is shown in the image above.

 Excel 2007 contains a number of new built-in functions to help you to make your spreadsheet slicker and more efficient.
 These include the IFERROR Function, the SUMIFS function, and the new statistical AVERAGEIF, AVERAGEIFS, and COUNTIFS functions.

 Later versions of Excel have added further to the built-in functions list.
-See the pages on Excel 2010 new functions, Excel 2013 new functions and Excel 2016 new functions for details of the most recent new functions.
+See the pages on Excel 2010 new functions, Excel 2013 new functions, Excel 2016 new functions and Excel 2019 new functions for details of the most recent new functions.

 If your work in Excel 2003 has been slowed down by slow calculations when applying functions to large datasets, you may benefit from the increased memory management that is available in more recent versions of Excel.
 This was introduced in Excel 2007, when memory management was increased from 1 gigabyte to 2 gigabytes.